searke/TemplateTesting/README.md

         ]
     ]
 ```
 The idea is that no reasonable test actually begins with an If statement.
 We aren't testing the behavior of If.
 We are instead making a decision about what to test.
+In practice this is used to restrict certain testingAssertions to only certains kinds of examples.
+Sometimes we keep a field in a test example that determines if it should be ran with certain testingAssertions.
+For example, some examples may not work in certain functions.
+These examples can have fields with a flag in them to prevent them from be ran with those function's testingAssertions.

 ### Operator Hijacking